xenondevs/Docs/docs/invui2/inventory.md

 ### Gui priority

-The gui priority defines the order in which inventories of a gui are iterated over for actions like shift-clicking items or collecting them to the cursor via a double click.
+The gui priority defines the order in which inventories of a gui are iterated over for actions like shift-clicking items or collecting them to the cursor with a double click.
 Gui priority is categorized, so you can define different priorities per category.

 In the following example, the gui priorities are configured in such a way that items are shift-clicked into the right inventory first, but collecting to the cursor prioritizes the left inventory: